Transition from population- to coherence-dominated nondiffusive thermal transport: Introduction

 where $\N({\R},{\q},t)$ is the generalization of a one-phonon distribution (from a rank 1 to a rank 2 tensor) obtained via Wigner transformation of the time-evolution of the one-phonon density matrix. $\R$ and $t$ are spatiotemporal coordinates and $\q$ is the phonon wave vector.
-The collision term $\partial_t\N({\R},{\q},t) \big|_{\mathrm{H}^{\mathrm{col}} }$ describes phonon scattering and tunnelling processes.
-The diagonal elements, $\Ncomp_{s,s}({\R},{\q},t)$, correspond to the conventional phonon populations of mode~$s$ described by the BTE and the off-diagonal elements correspond to phonon coherences between modes~$s$ and~$s'$.
-The tensor $\V(\q)$ is a generalization of a phonon's group velocity and $\Wcomp_{s,s'}(\q)=\omega_s(\q)\delta_{s,s'}$.
+The collision term $\partial_t\N({\R},{\q},t) \big|_{\mathrm{H}^{\mathrm{col}} }$ describes phonon scattering and tunneling processes.
+The diagonal elements, $\Ncomp_{s,s}({\R},{\q},t)$, correspond to the conventional phonon populations of mode~$s$ described by the BTE and the off-diagonal elements correspond to phonon coherences between modes~$s$ and~$s'$ and $\Wcomp_{s,s'}(\q)=\omega_s(\q)\delta_{s,s'}$.
+The tensor $\V(\q)$ is a generalization of a phonon's group velocity of rank 3 at every $\q$-point.
+That leads to an implicit tensor contraction over Cartesian coordinates $\alpha$ in the anti-commutator expression

+and analogously for the commutator.
 As was done previously when solving the BTE~\cite{chiloyan2021green}, we have added the term $\P({\R},{\q},t)$ which describes the heat source.
 For the purposes of generality, $\P({\R},{\q},t)$ is a matrix-valued function, where the diagonal terms correspond to the production of phonon populations and the off-diagonal terms allow for the production of phonon coherences.
+While most thermal drives are well-described as purely diagonal excitations, the generation of coherent phonons, e.g., via impulsive Raman-type excitations, corresponds to off-diagonal source components of $\Pt$, given the excited modes share inter-mode tunneling channels~\cite{merlin1997generating,park2005mechanism}.

 To solve Eq.~\ref{eq:Wigner_evolution_equation_N}, we take the following steps.
-First, we Fourier transform the expression in space ($\R$) and time ($t$), denoted by $\mathscr{F}$, to obtain Eq.~\ref{eq:Wigner_evolution_equation_N} where $\omega$ and $\k$ are the temporal and spatial Fourier variables:
+First, we Fourier transform the expression in space ($\R$) and time ($t$), denoted by $\mathscr{F}$, to obtain Eq.~\ref{eq:Wigner_evolution_equation_N}, where $\omega$ and $\k$ are the temporal and spatial Fourier variables:

 \end{widetext} In the following, we drop the explicit dependence on $\R,\q,t$ or $\k,\q,\omega$, and instead indicate it by the use of a tilde above the respective symbol.
 Following the operation of $\mathscr{F}$, spatial and temporal derivatives transform into simple algebraic terms and the WTE now takes the form $\Lint \Nt=\Pt$, where $\Lint$ is a linear operator combining all terms on the left-hand side and the collision operator on the right-hand side of Eq.~\ref{eq:Wigner_evolution_equation_N_FT}.
 We will touch on the Fourier-transformed collision term later and discuss different assumptions and models that can be used to describe scattering in the system.
 Regardless of the details of the chosen scattering operator, one can introduce a Green's function $\Grt(\k,\q,\omega)$ defined by